 The ‘Great Chicago Fire’

 The ‘Great Chicago Fire’ began on October 8th, 1871.
 This tremendous fire spread quickly and burned for 2 days.
-The devastation left behind included over 250 people dead, and hundreds of thousands of people homeless.
+The devastation left behind included over 250 people dead and hundreds of thousands homeless.
 More than 2,000 acres of land burned.
-The wooden frame buildings along with the combination of dry-heat and the strong Wind conditions of the future “Windy City”, led to the rapid spread across the heavily populated city.
+The wooden frame buildings, along with the combination of dry heat and the strong Wind conditions of the future “Windy City,” led to the rapid spread across the heavily populated city.

-Firefighters, Federal troops, and Citizen volunteers spent 2 long days fighting the flames and eventually on October 10th, seized control and put an end to the fire that destroyed over 17,000 buildings over 3 square miles.
-The U.S. Census Bureau History provides a brief recount of this tragic event here.
+Firefighters, Federal troops, and Citizen volunteers spent 2 long days fighting the flames and eventually, on October 10th, seized control and put an end to the fire that destroyed over 17,000 buildings over 3 square miles.
+The U.S. Census Bureau History briefly recounts this tragic event here.

 If you’re interested in additional perspective and learning more about this historic catastrophe, The National Fire Protection Association (NFPA) produced a great 7-minute video sharing some of the details around the fire and how it helped shape how we construct buildings and cities today.

 51 years later, in 1922, in honor of the mayhem and devastation from this fire, which was still fresh in the memories of many Americans, President Woodrow Wilson issued the first National Prevention Day proclamation.
 It has remained since that first day in 1922, making it the longest-running public health and safety on record in the United States.
 Today, National Fire Prevention Month is highlighted during the first week of October but runs throughout the month.